-We are delighted to host Prof. Luis M. Liz-Marzán, professor at Ikerbasque and scientific director of CIC biomaGUNE in San Sebastián since 2012, as part of the Science Connect seminar series.
+Last 23rd October, Prof. Luis M. Liz-Marzán, professor at Ikerbasque and scientific director of CIC biomaGUNE in San Sebastián since 2012, gave a very exciting talk in Glasgow, as part of the Science Connect seminar series.
+It was a big success, with more than 80 attendees, and we had the opportunity to learn about plasmonic nanoparticles!

 “Plasmonic Nanoparticles.
 Synthesis, Self-Assembly and Applications in Biosensing”